jjr113/Pokemon-Oceanic-Odyssey/README.md

 ## Update Log
 * ### Demo v1.01
     * Available **(7/18/23)**
     * This demo includes the very first look into our game and the concept we are looking for.
-This concept includes navigating islands and interacting with a unique custom set of pokemon with diverse locations.
+This concept includes navigating islands and interacting with a unique custom set of Pokemon with diverse locations.
+Some parts of the game could be incomplete since the story of the game is under construction...
     * INSTRUCTIONS TO PLAY:
         * Run the Game.exe
         * Start a new game